WTCSC/mac-address-changer-sammy2706/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=17729428)

 # Mac Address Changer
-This script is a simple tool for changing the MAC address of a specified network interface.
+This script is a simple tool for changing the MAC address of a specified network interface through Shell Script or Python.
 It validates user inputs, applies the new MAC address, and provides error handling for common issues.

 ## Requirements
+### Shell Script
 - Make sure it's running on bash
 - Make sure the script is an executable: `chmod +x change_mac.sh`
+### Python
+- Make sure to install python3
+- Use the following link: `https://www.python.org/downloads/`
 ## Usage
+### Shell Script:
 To run the script use the following command:
 ```bash
 ./change_mac.sh -i <interface> -m <MAC address>